workkkfor2012/gemini-coder/README.md

 ## What is CWC?

-CWC is a non-agentic 100% free & open source VS Code extension for AI-assisted programming.
+CWC enables developers getting the best quality AI-assistance with a game-changing cost efficiency.

+✌️ 100% free and open source!

 Guiding Principles:

-- initialize all popular chatbots
+- initialize popular chatbots but don't game them
-- don't overengineer AI-assistance
+- don’t complicate what can be simple
 - never collect any usage data
 - be robust and lightweight (~1 MB)

 CWC is for you if:

-- you want the best performance out of LLMs
-- you want to code with your favourite chatbot
+- you're an experienced engineer working on a large project
+- you're a student or hobbyist on a budget
 - you love open source software! 🫶

 <p>